-‘The Legend of the Blue Sea’ Ep 17 Review, Ep 18 Preview: Plot Flaws Emerge As K-drama’ Heads Towards Its Final Three Episodes
+‘The Legend Of The Blue Sea’ Ep 17 Review, Ep 18 Preview: Plot Flaws Emerge As K-drama Heads Towards Its Final Three Episodes

 Take The Legend of the Blue Sea Episode 16 and 17, for example.
 During the course of this week’s episodes, one of the K-drama’s biggest revelations happened, as male lead Joon-Jae was finally faced with the fact that Sim Chung was a mermaid.
 If the premise of the K-drama is anything to go by, the revelation itself should have been one of The Legend of the Blue Sea‘s most prominent, plot-changing moments in the series.
 This, however, did not happen at all.

-Faced with the revelation that the woman he is falling for is actually a mermaid, Joon Jae’s reaction to the all-important reveal seemed resigned at best and nonchalant at worst.
+Faced with the revelation that the woman he is falling for is actually a mermaid, Joon-Jae’s reaction to the all-important reveal seemed resigned at best and nonchalant at worst.
 Doing so practically wasted all the tension that was building up in the plot over the last few weeks.
-Instead, viewers were faced given something extremely anticlimactic.
+Instead, viewers were given something extremely anticlimactic.
 After all, the whole idea of a mermaid and a human falling in love is the central premise of The Legend of the Blue Sea.
 Thus, fans’ reservations about the current state of the plot are very understandable.

 The Legend of the Blue Sea faced numerous hurdles in the months leading up to its debut last year.
 The main actors’ age gap was deemed by numerous K-drama fans to be problematic, especially since Gianna Jun, who plays female lead Sim Chung, is significantly older than Lee Min-Ho, who plays male lead Joon-Jae.
 As the series unfolded, however, the main leads proved that their dynamic is nothing to be scoffed at, with Gianna Jun and Lee Min-Ho showing great chemistry onscreen, according to K-drama-themed website Drama Beans.
 Despite the great chemistry, however, the series’ plot itself began to compromise the quality of the K-drama.